NPIC incorporated as 501(C) 3 not for profit organization.

 NPIC included on The Joint Commission’s list of acceptable ORYX® vendors and approved to transmit data for the Perinatal Care (PC) core measure set.

-Partnership with Beth Israel Hospital to collaborate on the Adverse Outcome Index (AOI).
-NPIC continues to work with the developers of the AOI to maintain and update the AOI.
+Partnered with Beth Israel Hospital to collaborate on the Adverse Outcome Index (AOI).
+NPIC continues to work with the developers of the AOI for maintenance and updates.

 NPIC awarded 5-year GSA MOBIS Schedule contract with three 5-year Option Periods.

 Defense Health Agency (formerly Military Health System) awards NPIC 5 year Perinatal Performance Information Project contract.

 NPIC launches new Continuing Education Program, offering Contact Hour and CME credits.

 The Defense Health Agency (DHA) continues funding for Perinatal Performance Information Project.

 NPIC partners with ACOG’s Alliance for Innovation on Maternal Health (AIM) to reduce severe maternal morbidity.